Dimension 20: Filming and set design

 In the late 2010s, the format pioneered by Critical Role — with the cast performing live in a full table multi-camera composite — had come to dominate actual play.
 Dimension 20 does not, however, follow this convention, but rather alternates between several cameras, which are presented full screen.
 With a typical episode runtime between two and three hours, Dimension 20 episodes also tend to be shorter than Critical Role episodes.
 The players were originally surrounded by a colored geodesic dome, with lighting adjusted scene by scene or images projected on its panels.
 Mulligan explained that "the idea of having the polyhedral dome as the center set piece of our set is an homage to the sort of polyhedral dice that make up a lot of these role-playing games".
 He described it as a "crystal cave" that "can go from a frosty fantasy feeling" to "more of a Fortress of Solitude, Sci Fi vibe", which allows the show to shift genre as needed.
 In 2020, a new set was constructed that utilizes curved walls, though it is still colloquially referred to as "the dome".

 In an interview, director Michael Schaubach highlighted that Kenny Keeler, the original director of photography, started with a Dana dolly and that "in the years since, Schaubach has overseen the quest for a different, even more articulable jib, updated cameras, an LED projection system that can add shadows and animation onto the walls of the set, and, in Burrow's End, audio recordings presented as artifacts".
 Graham Sheldon, the director of photography for Neverafter (2022), stated that they typically used five cameras when filming the campaign with a setup that allowed closeup overhead shots of the maps and miniatures.
 Sheldon commented that while there is pre-planning to give "everyone a good sense of where things might go" during filming, the improvisational aspect of the show often required people "to hop on additional cameras to follow the action".
 Sheldon also highlighted that the director tracked "moments in real time that might be a good insert moment later for the minis" and "DP Kevin Stiller was able to shoot the mini closeups as a 2nd unit, occasionally while the main season was still filming in parallel".
 Multiple episodes are generally shot back to back, with editing taking place over several days for the batch.
 The format does add cost to the production, but the approach allows for the removal of pauses and the inclusion of post-production elements such as character art, illustrations, and footage of the battle terrain.
+Dimension 20 also has a lore keeper who manages "the show's encyclopedic, sprawling history, from timelines to factoids", and works with both the game master and players to keep information straight while they play, including fielding off-camera questions.